Office of the Vice President for

 Contract: A legally binding written agreement usually of a business or administrative nature entered into by two or more parties.
 Money does not have to be the consideration between the parties to create a contract.

 Execute: Acceptance of the contract terms and conditions is evidenced by the signing of the contract by authorized individuals representing each party to the agreement.

 Professional services: Those within the scope of the practice of accounting, architecture, optometry, medicine or professional engineering or those performed by any licensed or professional engineer in connection with his/her professional employment or practice.
-Professional Services are defined fully in Texas Government Code 2254.
+Professional Services are defined fully in Texas Government Code Chapter 2254.